ayman-abueideh/git-katas-ayman-abueideh/basic-staging/README.md

         modified:   file.txt
 `
 <br><br>
-15. Stage the change and make a commit
+15. Stage the change and make a commit<br>
 16. What does the log look like? <br>

 `